 In this example, we'll forecast profitability using a funnel with a lead magnet that leads to a sales funnel with a main product and an upsell.

 The first step to forecasting is determining how many people will be coming to your site and how much did it cost to acquire those visitors.

-Click on your source > settings > forecasting to access the forecasting settings to set audience and spend amounts.
+Click on your traffic source > settings > forecasting to access the forecasting settings to set the audience and spend amounts.

 Clicks to next step(s)

 This field represents the number of DAILY clicks that your traffic source is sending to your site.
 Input a conservative number of clicks you think your source will produce.

 This field represents the amount of DAILY spend that was required to produce the number of clicks you inputted in the first field.
 Input a conservative amount here.

 CPC is a calculated field that tells you how much cost is associated with each click.
 It is calculated by dividing the ad spend by clicks to the next steps.
 This field is not editable.